 Maria José Belbel Bullejos has published a Spanish-language edition of Esther Newton’s Mother Camp: Female Impersonators in America, first published in 1972.
 Based on field work in the mid-1960s, this anthropological study of drag performers and performance spaces has been of enduring interest to Eve Sedgwick and other queer theorists.
 The translation is by Belbel and Paloma Uria, and is available from Múltiplos.

 As we’ve noted previously, Belbel has been active in making available in Spanish the work of Sedgwick and other queer theorists.
-She is currently planning the 2017 publication of a Spanish translation of Sedgwick’s Tendencies.
+She is currently planning the 2017 publication of a Spanish translation of Sedgwick’s Touching Feeling.

 RELATED - PUBLICATIONS

 Professor Cathy Cohen of the University of Chicago will give this year’s lecture in Boston University’s Honoring Eve series.
 Her title is “From Combahee to Black Lives Matter.”
 As in years past, the Boston University Gender + Sexuality Studies Group has organized the lecture.
 Here is their description:

 “In a history of black queer politics from the Combahee Collective to the contemporary Black Lives movement, Cohen identifies a new form of activism supported by a network of groups, many of which are led by young black women who identify as queer.
 Rather than organizing around a single charismatic leader and immediate policy changes, the new leaderful movement seeks expansive cultural transformation on behalf of marginalized communities.